juxhouse/bela-resources/API.md

 Receives an array of dependencies and adds them as dependencies `from` the given element.

-This operation DOES NOT delete any dependencies.
-To delete old dependencies, use the `garbage-collect` operation.
+This operation DOES NOT delete any other existing dependencies.

 ```